 Beef presented a table listing the daily ranges for several common futures products.
-The daily ranges were calculated using oneof the daily moves.
-The table listed the dollar amount of each range in points, and the scalping range in ticks.
-See from our from for a more detailed explanation of the scalping range.
+The daily ranges were calculated using one standard deviation of the daily moves.
+The table listed the dollar amount of each scalping range in points, and the scalping range in ticks.
+See our segment from our scalping series from for a more detailed explanation of the scalping range.

 Watch this segment of “Closing the Gap-Futures Edition” with Tom Sosnoff, Tony Battista and Mike Hart (Beef) from our research team to learn all about options on futures.